 When preparing food avoid over cooking as this can destroy folic acid.
 Eating vegetables raw are one of the best sources of folic acid.

-I hope this hub has been of some use to everyone who has anaemia.
-However, this article is for information only and if you suspect you have anaemia you should speak to your doctor as soon as possible.
+I hope this article has been of some use to everyone who has anaemia.
+However, this article is for information only.
+If you suspect you have anaemia you should speak to your doctor as soon as possible.